 Contact an IPAF training centre.
 Only operators or demonstrators who have been filling out their log books (60 entries over 5 years, 10 of which should be in the final year prior to expiry) will be eligible for a renewal test.
-Those who have not been filling out their log books will not be eligible for a renewal test and will have to re-sit the operator course again.
+Those who have not been filling out their log books will not be eligible for a renewal test and will have to re-sit the full operator/demonstrator course again.

 All renewals must be done before the expiry date.
-Otherwise, an operator will have to do a full operator course and a demonstrator must do the full operator and demonstrator course.
+Otherwise, an operator will have to do a full operator course and a demonstrator must do the full operator and demonstrator courses.

 Full details are in the IPAF MEWP Operations Manual, Chapter 2.2.2.

 The International Powered Access Federation (IPAF) scheme is an operative record scheme approved by many sites worldwide including the UK Contractors Group (UKCG) and individuals holding an IPAF qualification should be welcomed on UKCG sites.

 The PAL Card is increasingly recognised worldwide.
 However, the employer and usually also the self-employed have a duty to know and abide by the legislation of the country they are planning to work in.
 IPAF may be able to assist with a summary of the legislation for countries in which we operate (please contact the IPAF head office in the UK).
 Ultimately it will be down to the site manager or equivalent at the differing work sites in each country to decide whether they are willing to accept the training you have received.
 IPAF's increasing worldwide reputation means that the PAL Card’s acceptance is growing daily.

 Yes, you need training, and there is a half-day course for this.
 If you have an valid licence with Static Vertical (1a) or Mobile Vertical (3a), you will only require familiarisation on the machine, which should be recorded in your IPAF log book.
 See IPAF technical guidance F1 on familiarisation, available at the Publications/Technical Guidance section.